PennyLaneAI/pennylane/pennylane/workflow/return_types_spec.rst

 -----------

 If the tape has a single measurement, then the result corresponding to that tape simply obeys the specification above.
-Otherwise, the result for a single tape is either a tuple or list where each entry corresponds to each of the corresponding measurements.
+Otherwise, the result for a single tape is a tuple where each entry corresponds to each of the corresponding measurements.
 In the below example, the first entry corresponds to the first measurement process ``qml.expval(qml.Z(0))``, the second entry corresponds to the second measurement process ``qml.probs(wires=0)``, and the third result corresponds to the third measurement process ``qml.state()``.